xplosionmind/pise-notes.club/_notes/History of Economic Thought/Adam Smith.md

 #### Labor embodied

-The value of a commodity corresponds to the <u>quantity of labor</u> used for its production.
+The value of a commodity corresponds to the <u>quantity of labor</u> required for its production.
 The problem of this theory is that it cannot work in civilizations which are not primitive and which <u>do not have social classes subdivision</u>.

+{% comment %}
 Assuming that:
 - it is produced only one good (grain, $X_g$)
 - $X_g$ is produced by using labor ($L$) and seeds ($K$, where $K < X_g$, since $K$ is the portion of grains used as seeds)